klauswuestefeld/lizardspock/README.md

 code goes here
 ```

 That's it.
-If you want to beat your friends at Rock-Paper-Scissors, take a look at [advanced gambit play](http://www.worldrps.com/gambit-play).
+If you want to learn how to beat your friends at Rock-Paper-Scissors, take a look at [advanced gambit play](http://www.worldrps.com/gambit-play).

 ![alt tag](http://i.imgur.com/x7FQgFu.png)

 RxJava
 ----

 The simple code above actually uses RxJava, a reactive programming lib included in the [Sneer API jar](#).
-RxJava provides [Observables](https://github.com/Netflix/RxJava/wiki/Observable), that make it easier to write apps that handle many concurrent and assynchronous events.
+RxJava provides [Observables](https://github.com/Netflix/RxJava/wiki/Observable), that make it easier to write code that handles concurrent, assynchronous events.

 You can use it for simple callbacks, as above, or combine the events in many useful ways.

-It has [great documentation](https://github.com/Netflix/RxJava/wiki/Observable) with many [cool diagrams](https://github.com/Netflix/RxJava/wiki/Combining-Observables#merge).
+RxJava has [great documentation](https://github.com/Netflix/RxJava/wiki/Observable) with many [cool diagrams](https://github.com/Netflix/RxJava/wiki/Combining-Observables#merge).